yuchild/yelp_cap3_jupyter/README.md

 1. Devising a metric to produce ROC and Precision Recall Curves
 2. Further investigations into top 5 instead of top 1 errors from the validation separates
 3. A web API was in development with flask but failed to launch from technical challenges
-4. Tuning the neuro network model with possible addition of data from web scrapping
+4. Tuning the neural network model with possible addition of data from web scrapping
 5. Provide justification that these recommenders are better than the yelp sorting options
 <br>